telekons/42nd-at-threadmill/README.md

 faster byte broadcasting.
 This library requires a post-2.0.5 version of SBCL, so that we can use some instructions introduced to the assembler around then.

+\*Okay, we effectively lock to resize but it won't deadlock and it appears to be faster than using Click's lock-free resizing technique; so you tell me if that is an acceptable trade-off.

 ## Pictures of a benchmark